rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ![Table 4.4](img/table4-4.png)

-#### forEach()
+#### `forEach()`

 A looping construct is available.
-As expected, calling forEach() on an infinite stream does not terminate.
+As expected, calling `forEach()` on an infinite stream does not terminate.
 Since there is no return value, it is not a reduction.

 Before you use it, consider if another approach would be better.
-Developers who learned to write loops fi rst tend to use them for everything.
-For example, a loop with an if statement should be a filter instead.
+Developers who learned to write loops first tend to use them for everything.
+For example, a loop with an `if` statement should be a filter instead.

 The method signature is the following:

 `void forEach(Consumer<? super T> action)`

-Notice that this is the only terminal operation with a return type of void .
+Notice that this is the only terminal operation with a return type of void.
 If you want something to happen, you have to make it happen in the loop.
 Here’s one way to print the elements in the stream.
 There are other ways, which we cover later in the chapter.